 The Town Center Sub-block 6 site is approximately 3.9-acres in size and is developed with a large surface parking lot (Macy's parking lot).
 The development proposes to redevelop the site with a seven-story (up to 97 feet in height) mixed use building with 40,474 square feet of ground floor commercial uses and 325 residential units.
-The proposed building would include one level of below ground parking, two levels of above ground parking with ground floor commercial uses and residential units lining the exterior of the parking and capped by a podium structure, and three to five levels of residential units on top of the podium structure would be situated around common open space areas which would include passive recreational amenities such as a pool, outdoor BBQ grills, gardens, landscaped areas, and seating areas.
+The proposed building would include one level of below ground parking, two levels of above ground parking with ground floor commercial uses and residential units lining the exterior of the parking and capped by a podium structure, and three to five levels of residential units above the podium.
+The number of residential levels is expected to vary across the site.
+The residential units on top of the podium structure would be situated around common open space areas which would include passive recreational amenities such as a pool, outdoor BBQ grills, gardens, landscaped areas, and seating areas.